NNPDF/nnpdf/doc/sphinx/source/n3fit/runcard_detailed.rst

             - { fl: t8,  smallx: [0.56,1.29], largex: [1.45,3.03] }
             - { fl: cp,  smallx: [0.12,1.19], largex: [1.83,6.70] }

+It  is important to determine the correct values for the ``largex`` and ``smallx`` preprocessing ranges.
+For example setting a poor range for those parameters can result in a conflict with the :ref:`positivity <positivity>` or :ref:`integrability <integrability>` constraints, making it such that no replicas can satisfy those constraints.
+In most cases when changes are made to a runcard, they will have a relatively small effect on the required preprocessing ranges.
+This includes common variations to runcards such as changing the datasets, or settings related to the training of the neural network.
+In these cases :ref:`running an iterated fit <run-iterated-fit>` is likely the easiest way to obtain a satisfactory range of the preprocessing.
+However, in some cases, such as for example a change of PDF basis where the preprocessing ranges obtain a different meaning entirely, we don't know what a good starting point for the ranges would be.
+One way to identify good ranges is by opening up the ``smallx`` and ``large`` parameters for large ranges and setting ``trainable: True``.
+Generally, it is advised to set ``trainable: False``, because trainable preprocessing can lead to an underestimation of the PDF uncertainties in the extrapolation domain, but trainable preprocessing exponents can be very useful to obtain reasonable preprocessing ranges.
+If the preprocessing ranges are obtained this way, it is recommended to perform at least one and possible more iterated fits with ``trainable: False``.
+Possibly more because even after determining the preprocessing ranges using fitted preprocessing, it can take more than one iteration before the iterated fits have converged to stable values for the preprocessing ranges.

 .. _trval-label: